 #1) Keep it simple but not too simple; make it complex but not too complex:

 This statement seems a paradox.
 But, I promise that it is not so.
 Keep all the steps of TCs atomic and precise.
-Mention the steps with correct sequence and correct mapping to the expected results.
+Mention the steps with the correct sequence and correct mapping to the expected results.
 The test case should be self-explanatory and easy to understand.
 This is what I mean to make it simple.

 Now, making it complex means to make it integrated with the Test Plan and other TCs.
 Refer to the other TCs, relevant artifacts, GUIs etc. where and when required.
 But, do this in a balanced way.
-Do not make a tester to move to and fro in the pile of documents for completing single test scenario.
+Do not make a tester to move to and fro in the pile of documents for completing a single test scenario.

 On the other hand, do not even let the tester to document these TCs in a very compact manner.
 While writing TCs, always remember that you or someone else will have to revise and update these.

 #2) After documenting the Test cases, review once as Tester: